 Why do colds and flus become so common in the winter then?
 It's true that there is a "cold season" and a "flu season" that lasts from about October to May.
 But why?
 One theory is that cold weather forces people indoors where cold and flu viruses spread more easily in a closed space where people are clumped together.

 "Just In Case" Multivitamins

 Vitamins seem healthy in principal.
 They are full of the nutrients that let our bodies fight disease, let our cells grow, and let our organs do their work.
 So taking a daily dose of vitamins seems beneficial, right?
 Not so fast.
 Vitamins aren't harmless.
 Taking supplements of beta-carotene and vitamins A and E have been linked with an increased death rate.
 What's more, well-nourished adults don't get any disease-fighting benefit or any other benefit from taking extra vitamins.
 Most Americans get all the vitamins they need from their diets, and extra isn't helpful.

-Even so, lots of health-conscious adults are taking multivitamins.
+Even so, lots of health-conscious adults are taking multivitamins in America today.
 The supplemental use of vitamins has risen from about 40% of the adult population in the early 1990s to more than half today.
 Lots of people take their vitamins "just in case," but many doctors say money spent on multivitamins is wasted.
 "The multivitamin-as-insurance-policy is an old wives' tale and we need to debunk it," nutritionist Dr. Miriam Nelson said.

 All that being said, some people should take supplements.
 Your doctor can advise you if you are pregnant or face a particular health problem that would benefit from them.
 But if you're generally healthy, multivitamins won't do anything to help--and may actually harm--your health.
 Nutritionists agree that the healthiest way to get vitamins into your body is through fruits and vegetables.